Pavan-1997/Linux-Shell_Basic_Commands/README.md

   (This command displays information about network interfaces, IP addresses, and routing on the system.
 It is a versatile tool that provides various networking-related functionalities)

+- `iwconfig`

+  (This command displays information about wireless network interfaces, including details about the current wireless connection, signal strength, and other wireless-specific parameters)

+- `ss`

+  (This command provides socket statistics, displaying information about active network connections, listening ports, and more.
+It is a modern replacement for the older netstat command)

+- `arp`

+  (This command displays the current Address Resolution Protocol (ARP) cache, showing the mapping between IP addresses and corresponding hardware (MAC) addresses on the local network)

+- `nc options host port`

+  (Replace options with any additional options you want to use, host with the target host or IP address, and port with the target port.
+Netcat is a versatile networking utility that can be used for various purposes, including connecting to remote servers, port scanning, and transferring data)

+- `whois domain_name`

+  (Replace domain_name with the specific domain you want to look up.
+The whois command is used to retrieve information about domain registrations, including details about the domain registrar, registration status, and contact information for the domain owner)

+- `ifplugstatus interface_name`

+  (Replace interface_name with the name of the network interface you want to check.
+This command is used to check the link status (whether a cable is plugged in or not) for the specified network interface)

+- `route`

+  (This command displays the kernel routing table, showing the current network routing information.
+It includes information about destination networks, gateways, netmasks, and interface associations.
+Note that the route command is deprecated, and the ip route command is recommended for modern systems)

+- `iproute`

+  (This command displays the kernel routing table, showing information about the routes and how network traffic is directed.
+It provides details such as destination networks, gateways, and interface associations)

+- `nmap target_host`

+  (Replace target_host with the IP address or hostname of the target you want to scan.
+The nmap command is a powerful network scanning tool used for discovering hosts and services on a computer network, creating a map of the network.
+Depending on your permissions and the target's security settings, you might need elevated privileges (using sudo) for certain types of scans)

+- `watch [options] command`

+  (Replace [options] with any specific options you want to use and command with the command you want to watch.
+The watch command repeatedly runs the specified command at a regular interval, displaying the output on the terminal)